-This CLE course will examine the divisive merger statutes of Delaware, which was enacted in 2018 and applies only to LLCs, and Texas, which was adopted in 1989 and applies to all Texas entities.
-The panel will guide M&A counsel on how to structure a divisive merger and will also discuss the implications of Divisive Mergers for existing and future credit agreements and other contracts to which a Delaware and Texas entities may be parties.
+This CLE course will examine the divisive merger statutes of Delaware, which applies only to LLCs, and Texas, which applies to all Texas entities.
+The panel will guide M&A counsel on how to structure a divisive merger and will also discuss the implications of divisive mergers for existing and future credit agreements and other contracts to which Delaware and Texas entities may be parties.

 - Mechanics of a divisive merger